MicrosoftDocs/azure-docs-powershell/azps-7.2.0/Az.ADDomainServices/Update-AzADDomainService.md

 The Update Domain Service operation can be used to update the existing deployment.
 The update call only supports the properties listed in the PATCH body.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.addomainservices/update-azaddomainservice) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)